Skip to main content

 Hate Crimes

 Hate crimes are crimes and motivated in part by bias against a protected class.
 Physical assaults, harassment through writing or speech, stalking someone in-person or online, sending obscene messages, or trespassing on or damaging property are all crimes.
-When the offender targets you because of your identity, it's a hate crime.
+When the offender targets you because of your identity, it could be a hate crime.

 Civil Rights Violations